Submodel

 Facelift (What's New?)

-Now with 48-volt mild hybrid technology
+302bhp 2.0-litre engine is now paired with mild hybrid technology

 Consumer Reviews

-Good | 8 User Reviews
+Excellent | 11 User Reviews

 Similar New Cars